goss-org/goss/extras/dgoss/README.md

 (Default `'mount'`)

 ##### CONTAINER_LOG_OUTPUT
-Location of the file that contains tested container logs
+Location of the file that contains tested container logs.
+Logs are retained only if the variable is set to a non-empty string.
+(Default `''`)